or

 Command-line flags override config-file values for the same fields.

-Binary documents (PDF, DOCX, XLSX, PPTX, ODT, ODS, ODP)
+Documents (PDF, DOCX, XLSX, PPTX, ODT, ODS, ODP, RTF)

 For AI coding agents